documentnode/documentnode.io/Writing/Mind map view.md

 If you get used to keyboard shortcuts, you can use the `Cmd+Shift+Return` (`Ctrl+Shift+Return` on Windows and Linux) hotkey to quickly switch between the **Mind Map view** and **Document view**.

+## Arbitrary Levels

+Both the headings and bullet list items will be treated as Mind Map nodes, which enables us to have arbitrary levels of nodes in a Mind Map.

+Of course, you can choose to only use headings or bullet list items in your document as a way to create Mind Map in an open format.

 ## Edit the Mind Map topics

 Keyboards shortcuts are ready to serve you at any moment.
 Press the "**Tab**" key to create a new child topic, pressing the "**Enter**" key to create a new sibling topic, and press the "**Delete**" key to delete the currently selected node.